1. All participants are to be current students, faculty, staff, or administrator. Ids must be presented when asked for.

 3. No current Fordham Volleyball players are eligible to play.
 No Ex-Fordham or other collegiate varsity players are eligible to play if they have been on a varsity roster within the past one year.

-1. A team may consist of a minimum of five players and a maximum of six players.
+1. A team may consist of a minimum of three players and a maximum of four players.

 2. Players must be in the correct serving order when the ball is served.
 A server shall continue to sserve until their team commits a fault.
 If the serving team wins the rally, they score a point and continue to serve.
 If the receiving team wins the rally, they score the point and gain the serve.

 3. Each time a team gains the serve, it must rotate one position clockwise before serving.
 Failure to do so will result in a violation.

 4. A server shall hit the ball with one hand, fist or arm.

 1. Game time is the starting time.
 There is a 5-minute grace period for late games.
 After that time, supervisors will declare a forfeit.

 2. There will be rally scoring.
 A point can be scored on every serve by either team.

 3. Matches will be decided by who wins two out of three games.
 The first two games will be played to 25.
 The third game, if necessary, will be played to 15.
 You must win by two points.